mdn/content/files/en-us/web/api/navigation_api/index.md

 The `NavigationEvent` object also provides two methods:

-- {{domxref("NavigateEvent.intercept", "intercept()")}} allows you to control what happens when the navigation is initiated using a callback handler function, which should return a promise.
+- {{domxref("NavigateEvent.intercept", "intercept()")}} takes as an argument a callback handler function returning a promise.
+It allows you to control what happens when the navigation is initiated.
 For example, in the case of an SPA, it can be used to load relevant new content into the UI based on the path of the URL navigated to.
 - {{domxref("NavigateEvent.scroll", "scroll()")}} allows you to manually initiate the browser's scroll behavior (e.g. to a fragment identifier in the URL), if it makes sense for your code, rather than waiting for the browser to handle it automatically.

 Once a navigation is initiated, and your `intercept()` handler is called, a {{domxref("NavigationTransition")}} object instance is created (accessible via {{domxref("Navigation.transition")}}), which can be used used to track the process of the ongoing navigation.

 > **Note:** In this context "transition" refers to the transition between one history entry and another.
 It isn't related to CSS transitions.

-> **Note:** You can also call {{domxref("Event.preventDefault", "preventDefault()")}} to stop the navigation entirely in most cases.
-This works today for most push, reload, and replace navigations; cancellation of traverse navigations is not yet implemented.
+> **Note:** You can also call {{domxref("Event.preventDefault", "preventDefault()")}} to stop the navigation entirely for most [navigation types](/en-US/docs/Web/API/NavigateEvent/navigationType#value); cancellation of traverse navigations is not yet implemented.

 When the `intercept()` handler function's promise fulfills, the `Navigation` object's {{domxref("Navigation/navigatesuccess_event", "navigatesuccess")}} event fires, allowing you to run cleanup code after a successful navigation has completed.
 If it rejects, meaning the navigation has failed, {{domxref("Navigation/navigateerror_event", "navigateerror")}} fires instead, allowing you to gracefully handle the failure case.
 There is also a {{domxref("NavigationTransition.finished", "finished")}} property on the `NavigationTransition` object, which fullfills or rejects at the same time as the aforementioned events are fired, providing another path for handling the success and failure cases.